Same day service for all denture relines at our Tweed Heads dental laboratory

 If your gums have become sore and inflamed over time, your prosthetist will recommend a temporary reline.
 Neglecting to have regular relines can often be the cause of this deterioration.
 Your dental prosthetist relines the denture with a medicated material as a temporary measure until the gums have healed.
 Then, either a hard reline can be applied, or a new dental plate can be made.

 Because the temporary reline is not heat cured like hard relines, they can become discoloured or porous, harbouring bacteria and leading to problems like halitosis or bad breath.
 The expense and inconvenience of temporary denture relines can be avoided by regular maintenance of your dental plate.
 Temporary relines need to be removed or replaced every 2 to 6 weeks.

 A soft denture reline is recommended if your gums are tender or sensitive.
 Sensitivities can lead to sore spots and discomfort when eating.
 The soft reline is a perfect way to give your mouth and gums time to heal and adjust to wearing dentures.
 Your dental prosthetist applies a soft waxy or rubbery material to cushion your gums.

 The soft denture reline can last up to two years.

-While denture relines have a place in extending the life and comfort of your dentures, dentures do not last forever.
-They must eventually be replaced.
+While denture relines have a place in extending the life and comfort of your dentures, they do not last forever.
 When the teeth become worn and aging effect of over-closure (loss of space between the nose and the upper lip) develops, it’s time for new dentures.

 With a little forward planning, your denture reline can be done within the day minimising the inconvenience of time without your teeth.

-The denture alignment process involves your prosthetist taking an impression of your mouth and gums, then applying a coating to the fitting surface of your denture to mimic your mouth’s current topography more closely, so as to eliminate gaps and restore stability, denture fit and comfort.
+The denture reline process involves your prosthetist taking an impression of your mouth and gums, then applying a coating to the fitting surface of your denture to mimic your mouth’s current topography more closely, so as to eliminate gaps and restore stability, denture fit, and comfort.